 Rice Weevil

-Globally, rice weevil infestations cost damages resulting in losses both in quantity and quality.
+Globally, rice weevil infestations cause damage resulting in losses both in quantity and quality.
 Agricultural workers try to reduce post-harvest losses through a number of techniques.
 One of which is by chemical fumigation using phosphine—an internationally accepted fumigant that leaves no traceable residue after the commodities are processed.

 Commodities are exposed to phosphine for several days so insects inside the storage bins, bags, or silos would be eliminated.
 Handlers must be careful not to get exposed to the gas because it can potentially cause respiratory problems and other health risks.